valflrt/fractal_rndr/README.md

   - `"BlackAndWhite"`: Draws pixels black if the maximum iteration count has been reached, otherwise white.
   - `"Linear"`: Maps the iteration count for a pixel to a value between 0 and 1 by dividing it by the maximum iteration count and uses this value to pick a color from the gradient.
   - `"Squared"`: Similar to `"Linear"`, but the value between 0 and 1 is squared before picking a color from the gradient.
-  - `"LinearMinMax"`: Maps the iteration count for a pixel to a value between 0 and 1, where 0 corresponds to the minimum iteration count and 1 corresponds to the maximum iteration count in the entire image.
   - `"CumulativeHistogram"` _(default)_ More information [here](https://en.wikipedia.org/wiki/Plotting_algorithms_for_the_Mandelbrot_set#Histogram_coloring).

 - `sampling`: _(optional)_ Set sampling level: higher values take more samples and (hopefully) give a smoother result.
 This is not currently working very well.
 Available options are: